lhridder/infrared/README.md

 ## Added/changed Features

 - Default configurable placeholder for invalid domain and kick message
-- Antibot based on geoip lookups, encryption checks, authentication checks, protocol checks and username lookups
+- Antibot based on ip lookups, encryption checks, authentication checks, protocol checks and username lookups
 - Caching in redis server (can be used for multiple instances)
 - Added handshakes and blocked connections(multiple types) to prometheus exporter
 - Allow multiple domains in 1 configfile